 The Veterinary Counsel with the Canadian Pork Council says the discovery of African Swine Fever in Wild Boar in Italy should serve as a reminder of how easily this virus can move.

-African Swine Fever genotype 2 has been found in a group of wild boar in northern Italy and new cases continue be reported in wild boar in Germany.
+African Swine Fever genotype II has been found in a group of wild boar in northern Italy and new cases continue be reported in wild boar in Germany.

 Dr. Egan Brockhoff, the Veterinary Counsel with the Canadian Pork Council and a member of the Swine Innovation Porc Coordinated African Swine Fever Research Working Group says this virus, largely a human driven virus, is making large geographical leaps occasionally and causing a lot of concern throughout the world.